Adoption 6 min read

 The gap between businesses that adopt AI successfully and businesses that buy AI tools nobody uses is not a technology gap.
 It is a psychology gap.

 The businesses that close this gap do not do it by buying better tools or running more training sessions.
-They do it by understanding how people actually change behaviour — and designing their AI rollout around that understanding, not against it.
+They do it by understanding how people actually change behaviour, and designing their AI rollout around that understanding, not against it.

 Your team is not resistant to AI.
 They are resistant to change that feels threatening, confusing, and unsanctioned.
 Remove those three feelings, and the adoption takes care of itself.

-Published 16 February 2026
+Published 26 January 2026

 More from Thinking